hsusharon/Pitch-Extraction-with-ML/README.md

 The result of the trained model is given below [image](img/5.jpg)

-All the examples are shown with the two test data in the folder test.wav is a female speaker saying "Don't ask me to carry an oily rug like that." test1.wav is a male speaker saying "The best way to learn is to solve extra problems."
+All the examples are shown with the two test data in the folder. test.wav is a female speaker saying "Don't ask me to carry an oily rug like that." test1.wav is a male speaker saying "The best way to learn is to solve extra problems."
+Details and results are written in the report(report folder)